Bus-Army-Dude/bus-army-dude/README.md

   - An option to switch between light and dark modes on the settings page.
 - **Font Size Adjustment**
   - An option to adjust the font size on the settings page under Accessibility.
+- **Maintence Mode (Owner Only)**
+  - An option for the owner to show a message at the top of the website for doing maintence.
+- **Profile Status (Owner Only)**
+  - An option for the owner to show the status if he is (Online, Idle, or Offline).

 ### 💻 Supported Operating Systems
 - iOS